|Origin||Superolateral surfaces of the first to eighth or ninth ribs|

 Origin & Insertion

-This serratus anterior wraps around the ribcage from its origin on the first to eighth or ninth ribs and then inserts onto the scapula.
-The three parts of the serratus anterior connect to different places.
-The serratus anterior superior originates on ribs 1 to 2 and inserts near the scapula’s superior angle.
-The serratus anterior intermediate originates on ribs 3 to 6 and inserts along the scapula’s medial border.
-The serratus anterior inferior originates on ribs 7 to 9 and inserts near the scapula’s inferior angle.
-In some individuals, the serratus anterior can originate from the tenth rib also, or its origin may be absent from the first rib. .
+The serratus anterior is a muscle that wraps around the ribcage, originating from the first to either the eighth or ninth rib, before inserting onto the scapula.
+This muscle has three different parts, each connecting to different locations.
+The superior serratus anterior originates from the first and second ribs and inserts near the superior angle of the scapula.
+The intermediate serratus anterior originates from the third to sixth ribs and attaches along the medial border of the scapula.
+The inferior serratus anterior originates from the seventh to ninth ribs and inserts close to the scapula’s inferior angle.
+In some individuals, the serratus anterior may also originate from the tenth rib, or its origin may be absent from the first rib .

-The primary action of the serratus anterior is to pull the scapula anterolaterally around the thorax (protraction of the scapula).
-The serratus anterior is also able to assist in upward rotation of the scapula with help from the trapezius.
-Upward rotation of the scapula is a vital component of being able to elevate the arms.
-When the shoulders are in a fixed position, the serratus anterior can assist with respiration by elevating the ribs .
+The primary function of the serratus anterior muscle is to move the scapula anterolaterally around the thorax (towards the front of the body), which is known as scapular protraction.
+In addition, the serratus anterior aids in the upward rotation of the scapula, working alongside the trapezius muscle.
+Upward scapular rotation is important for raising the arms up, due to tilting the glenoid cavity upward and by doing so maintaining joint alignment.
+The glenoid cavity is where the head of the humerus sits.
+When the shoulders remain in a fixed position, the serratus anterior can contribute to respiration by elevating the ribs.
+Each segment of the serratus anterior plays a distinct role: the superior segment serves as the main axis of rotation, the middle segment pulls the scapula forward, and the inferior segment facilitates upward scapular rotation .
 The serratus anterior’s superior segment provides a main axis of rotation; the middle segment pulls the scapula forward; the inferior segment can rotate the scapula upward .

 Innervation of the serratus anterior is supplied by the long thoracic nerve (C5, C6, C7).
 The long thoracic nerve originates from the upper section of the superior trunk of the brachial plexus .
-A way to remember the innervation is by remembering the word ‘SALT’ because the letters provide the acronym of ‘serratus anterior long thoracic’.
+A way to remember the innervation is by remembering the mnemonic ‘SALT’ because the letters stand for ‘serratus anterior long thoracic’.

 Blood is supplied to the serratus anterior via the lateral thoracic artery, superior thoracic artery, and the thoracodorsal artery .